m-onz/algoholic/README.md

 ## about

 algoholic is a toolkit for creating algorithmic music and visuals using the open source multimedia programming environment [pure data & GEM](https://puredata.info) at version 0.50 and higher.
 Algoholic is designed to run on any computer that can run Pd including single board computers like the raspberry pi.
 Algoholic is similar to [else](https://github.com/porres/pd-else) but is built entirely using vanilla pd abstractions for increased portability and ease of installation.
+It will play nicely with other pure data live coding tools like: [live coding toolkit for pure data](https://github.com/algomusic/Live-Coding-Toolkit-for-Pure-Data) so you can interoperate with any other pure data synth or patch.

 ## installation